simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 **Rayhunter** is an open-source IMSI catcher detection system that runs on modified mobile hotspots to alert users when surveillance equipment attempts to intercept cellular communications.
 This guide covers complete installation for Orbic RC400L and TP-Link M7350 devices, configuration options, threat actor analysis, and effectiveness in 5G networks.
 Key points: requires compatible Qualcomm-based device, detects 2G/3G/4G surveillance through multiple heuristics, remains effective despite 5G adoption due to continued downgrade attacks, and provides essential protection for journalists, activists, and privacy-conscious individuals against government, criminal, and corporate surveillance.

-**Rayhunter** is a revolutionary open-source tool designed to detect IMSI catchers (cell site simulators) that can intercept mobile communications.
+**Rayhunter** is an open-source tool designed to detect IMSI catchers (cell site simulators) that can intercept mobile communications.
 If you're looking for **Rayhunter for sale** or want to learn how to properly flash and configure these devices, this comprehensive guide covers everything you need to know about installation, configuration, and usage of **Rayhunter** systems.

 **Sponsorship Disclosure**: This article is sponsored by [STS Collective](https://stscollective.com), the main provider of Rayhunter-compatible devices.
 Despite this sponsorship, all technical information, analysis, and recommendations in this guide remain completely unbiased and based solely on the official Rayhunter documentation, community feedback, and objective technical assessment.